eole868/js-cluster-client/README.md

 }
 ```

-*	**`recover`**
+####	**`recover`**
 > re-track or re-forget CIDs in error state

-This command asks Cluster peers to re-track or re-forget CIDs in
-error state, usually because the IPFS pin or unpin operation has failed.
+This command asks Cluster peers to re-track or re-forget CIDs in error state, usually because the IPFS pin or unpin operation has failed.

-The command will wait for any operations to succeed and will return the status
-of the item upon completion.
-Note that, when running on the full sets of tracked
-CIDs (without argument), it may take a considerably long time.
+The command will wait for any operations to succeed and will return the status of the item upon completion.
+Note that, when running on the full sets of tracked CIDs (without argument), it may take a considerably long time.

-When the `local` option is set, it will only trigger recover
-operations on the contacted peer (as opposed to on every peer).
+When the `local` option is set, it will only trigger recover operations on the contacted peer (as opposed to on every peer).

-**`ipfsCluster.recover([cid], [options], [callback])`**
+**`cluster.recover([cid], [options], [callback])`**

 Where `cid` is the [CID](https://docs.ipfs.io/guides/concepts/cid/) of the data to be recovered.